Habet/datamotus.github.io/_posts/2019-10-30-Weighted-Least-Squares.md

 > Inverse of x and residuals with weights

-However, as we know the pattern of weight allows to examine the residual plots for the first two weighted OLS models.
+However, as we know the pattern of weight allows to examine the residual plots for the first two weighted LS models.

 ``` {.r}
 resid_compare(models = list(wols1, wols2),